birkofcz/42_rainfall/README.md

 4) Litle training in HEX values reading and how to navigate in memory
 5) Work with various debugging and reverse engineering tools, namely **gdb**, **Ghidra** and **Wiremask**.

+Let's quickly explore some of those mentioned above:

+## Concepts